When you see Don Draper in Mad Men, you wish you have that charisma and raw confidence to close sales deals.

 You have to be mindful when it comes to sales closing.
 You have to closely observe what works for you and what not.

 When you pitch features in-depth and the deals get closed right after – keep that in mind.
 Similarly, when you mention pricing, and it’s an instant turn off – take a note of that too.
-A good CRM can really help you in identifying what works for you and identifying your strongest suit.
+A good CRM for small business can really help you in identifying what works for you and identifying your strongest suit.

 Make sure to check out Salesmate CRM that can help you get a clear picture of your sales pipeline, and help close faster.